Tearaway Unfolded: Critical response

+During the 19th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Tearaway Unfolded for "Family Game of the Year".

 Sales

 Tearaway Unfolded was considered a commercial failure.
 While sales figures were not released for the North American market, it failed to make any spot on weekly, monthly, or year-end sales charts.
 In the United Kingdom, the game debuted at #33 on the weekly sales charts, short of expectations.
 This stat did not include copies purchased via the PlayStation Store, however.

 The game fared even worse in Japan.
 Tearaway Unfolded did not make any of the major sales tracking charts, meaning it failed to crack the top 50 for its launch month.
 Digital sales were slightly better, with the game taking the final spot on the PlayStation Store's monthly sales charts.

 Analysts attribute Tearaway Unfolded's low sales to a weak marketing campaign by Sony, as well as the release of several higher profile games in the same week, including Metal Gear Solid V: The Phantom Pain, Mad Max, Super Mario Maker, and Until Dawn.